Elemento-2/Elemento-2/README.md

 Hii!
-I'm a CS student currently interested and actively learning game development and graphics, I have like no experience but am really eager to learn and be capable.
+I'm a CS student currently interested and actively learning game development and dotnet, I have like no experience but am really eager to learn and be capable.
 <!---
 Elemento-2/Elemento-2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.